Chukwuemekalum/chukwuemekalum.github.io/_pages/home.md

 ## My Anime

-The intro could have not been complete if I didn't write about anime 😄😂
+The intro could have not been complete if I didn't write about anime 😄😂 If not for anything, my banner image is Sword Art Online's landscape image.
+My top three animes are:
+- Dragon Ball
+- Sword Art Online
+- One Piece

 - How do changes in environmental conditions affect the economy, and vice versa?